Skip to main content

 scheme: https

-1. Docker Labels (including Swarm mode): When using Docker or Docker Swarm, Traefik can use container labels as dynamic config.
-The Docker provider (enabled in static config) watches for containers with Traefik labels.
+1. Docker Labels (including Swarm mode): When using Docker or Docker Swarm, Traefik can use container labels as Routing Configuration.
+The Docker provider (enabled in Install Configuration) watches for containers with Traefik labels.
 For example, you might start a Docker container with:

 labels: